-I almost threw up.
+I almost throw up.
 “Well, I may not get in.
 Obviously they wrote you because they are not certain I belong there.”

 “I will convince them.”

-I gave her a hug which produced a big smile.
+I gave her a hug which produces a big smile.

-“Gator was attending Spring football practice at State (just as an observer), so it was just the three of us in the band room after classes were done.
-We were dispirited without ‘Gator to spur us on.
-I told the twins about my audition at the Troubadour, where I had done some of the Triplets’ songs.
-Angie was mad at me for chasing Joan out of the club.
-I omitted that I used a hard-on to scare her away.
+“Gator is attending Spring football practice at State (just as an observer), so it’s just the three of us in the band room after classes are over.
+We’re dispirited without ‘Gator to spur us on.
+I tell the twins about my audition at the Troubadour, where I did some of the Triplets’ songs.
+Angie is mad at me for chasing Joan out of the club.
+I omit that I used a hard-on to scare her away.

 “She’s a star, Andy.
 How did you meet her?”

 “I saw her smoking outside a recording studio and liked her all-leather outfit.
 We hit it off.
-My friend had a beat-up Datsun.
+My friend has a beat-up Datsun.
 We drove around Hollywood.
 She sat on my lap.”